ajnisbet/opentopodata/docs/api.md

 Reads the elevation from a given dataset.
 The dataset must match one of the options in `config.yaml`.

-Latitudes and longitudes should be in `EPSG:4326`, they will be converted internally to whatever the dataset used.
+Latitudes and longitudes should be in `EPSG:4326` (also known as WGS-84 format), they will be converted internally to whatever the dataset uses.

 ### Args

 * `locations`: Required.
 Either
     * `latitutde,longitude` pairs, each separated by a pipe character `|`.
 Example: `locations=12.5,160.2|-10.6,130`.
     * [Google polyline format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).
 Example: `locations=gfo}EtohhU`.
 * `interpolation`: How to interpolate between the points in the dataset.
 Options: `nearest`, `bilinear`, `cubic`.
-Default: `nearest`.
+Default: `bilinear`.

 ### Response